saskiaopdam/WINC_Backend/superpy/usage.md

 Subcommand to show the offered products in the terminal.
 The function products() prints the offered products to the standard output, stdout.
-Products() takes one optional argument (-csv).
+Products() takes two optional arguments (-csv and -excel).
-The optional argument makes the function export the offered products to products.csv.
+The optional arguments makes the function export the current stock to either products.csv or products.xlsx.

 To execute "products", enter: 'python super.py products':